CyberSully/Linux-System-Process-Enumeration/README.md

-# Linux-System-Process-Enumeration
+# System-Security-Analysis-Process-Enumeration
 # Overview
-This repository contains a Python script, enum.py, that performs OS information enumeration tasks on Linux.
+This repository contains a Python script, enum.py, that performs OS information enumeration tasks on Linux & MacOS.
 The script is designed to help analyze processes, threads, memory mappings, and loaded modules, providing insight into system internals.
 This lab was completed as part of a security assignment.

 Files
 enums.py: Main Python script for enumerating processes, threads, modules, executable pages, and memory.